 "We feel a lot stronger.
 We feel our depth is much more improved as of 3 o'clock today than it was 3 o'clock yesterday,'' Armstrong said.
 "Our goal, first and foremost, we have to get into the playoffs.
 We've put ourselves in a position where we're going to have to work hard to maintain our position and improve it.''

 The Sabres (13-16-5) have been inconsistent in a season in which they've already fired coach Lindy Ruff.
 Buffalo is 3-1-1 in its past five, but began the day sitting 12th in the East.

-The Sabres have traded away two defensemen this month, after T.J.
+The Sabres have traded away two defensemen this month, and general manager Darcy Regier has indicated he's interested in making trades to help the team beyond this season.
+T.J.
 Brennan was dealt to Florida on March 15 in exchange for a fifth-round pick.

 Earlier in the day, the Blues assigned goalie Jake Allen to Peoria, their American Hockey League affiliate.